On this page you'll find frequently asked questions ordered by theme.

 Student grants are not counted as income.
 Student grants are subsidies from the Dutch government.
 They are not independent sources of income.

-No, that is not possible.
+This is not possible when you apply for a residence permit to stay with a family member.
 You (the sponsor) must yourself have a sufficient independent and long-term income in order to support your family member.

 An application for Social Assistance Benefits or other general resources may have consequences for your right of residence.
 The IND Immigration and Naturalization Service has to decide whether receiving a general resource has consequences for your right of residence.